 Breast Shield Sizing: How to Get the Best Fit

-It’s not just a matter of comfort – using the correct size breast shield while pumping is important for efficiency, too.
-Your end goal of pumping for your little one is to get as much out of your sessions as possible, and a breast shield that’s too large or too small can greatly impact the amount of milk you’re able to pump.
-Even if you’re a pro and have been pumping for a while, keep in mind that your breast shield sizing can change during your breastfeeding journey – and your pumping routine might benefit from a reevaluation and resizing.
+It’s not just a matter of comfort – using the correct size of breast shield while pumping is vital for efficiency, too.
+Your goal is to get the most out of your sessions as possible, and a breast shield that’s too large or too small can negatively impact the amount of milk you’re able to pump.
+Even if you’re a pro and have been pumping for a while, keep in mind that your breast shield sizing can change throughout your breastfeeding journey – and your pumping routine might benefit from a reevaluation and resizing.
 You might even find that each breast needs a different shield size.
 Remember, pumping shouldn’t hurt!
-The following information will help you choose the right size breast shield for your needs.
+The following information will help you choose the right breast pump flange size for your needs.

 Understanding Medela Breast Shield Sizes

-The starting point for choosing the correct breast shield is to determine your optimal size based on your nipple diameter.
+The starting point for choosing the correct breast shield is determining your optimal size based on your nipple diameter.

-Based on your measurement, use the guide below to view Medela PersonalFit™ breast shield sizes to determine which one is the right fit for you.
+- Based on your measurement, use the guide below to view Medela PersonalFit™ and PersonalFit PLUS breast shield sizes to determine which one is the right fit for you:

-If your nipple measures 16 mm in diameter, your recommended breast shield size is 21 mm because the 21 mm shield fits nipples up to 17 mm in diameter.
+If your nipple measures 16 mm in diameter, your recommended breast shield size is 21 mm.
+This is because the 21 mm shield fits nipples up to 17 mm in diameter.
 If your nipple diameter measures 24 mm, your recommended size would be 30 mm.

 Note that our PersonalFit Flex™ breast shields are available in four sizes – 21mm, 24mm, 27mm, and 30mm.
-We offer a 36mm size in PersonalFit only, not PersonalFit Flex.
+We offer a 36mm size in PersonalFit and PersonalFit PLUS only, but not in PersonalFit Flex.

 Test Your Breast Shield Sizing

-Since your breast shield size is also dependent on breast tissue and skin elasticity, it’s important to confirm you’ve chosen the correct size.
+Since your breast shield flange size is also dependent on breast tissue and skin elasticity, it’s important to confirm you’ve chosen the correct size for your Medela nipple shield.
 Here’s how to check:

 When your breast shield fits correctly, your nipple will be centered in the breast shield tunnel and will move freely during pumping.
 Refer to the images below while pumping:

-You will need to reevaluate your breast shield size if you find that one or more of the following are happening while you’re pumping:
+You will need to re-evaluate your breast pump flange size if you find that one or more of the following are happening while you’re pumping:

 If you have more questions or need further help with breast shield sizing, reach out to a Certified Lactation Consultant.
 In the long run, it’s worth taking the time to determine the breast shield size that’s right for you.
-You’ll benefit by maximizing your pumping sessions so you can get back to what matters most – the little one you’re pumping for!
+You’ll benefit by maximizing your pumping sessions so you can provide for the one who matters most – your baby!